Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lemongrass essential oil bottle

 Lemongrass is a popular ingredient in essential oils.
 In its concentrated form, it can be a greater problem.
 Essential oils from lemongrass are often marketed under the names lemon, lemongrass, and citronella.
 It may also be a common ingredient in citrus blends.
-These oils all contain citronella in a concentrated form, which is more potent to cats than the fresh plant.
+These oils all contain citronella in a concentrated form, which is more potent for cats than the fresh plant.

 Essential Oil Poisoning in Cats

-Essential oils are potentially dangerous to cats in their concentrated form.
-Cats cannot metabolize concentrated essential oils properly, and if ingested or absorbed through the skin, can cause serious health problems.
-Some of the essential oils known to have the highest risks include peppermint oil, cinnamon oil, eucalyptus oil, and tea tree oil.
-Although lemongrass essential oil has a low index of toxicity, it’s still best to keep it out of your cat’s reach.
+Essential oils are dangerous to cats in their concentrated form.
+Cats cannot metabolize concentrated essential oils properly, and if ingested, inhaled, or absorbed through the skin, they can cause serious health problems.
+The essential oils known to have the highest risks include peppermint oil, cinnamon oil, eucalyptus oil, and tea tree oil.

 sick cat covered in blanket lies on the window in winter